 And that’s what we’re doing.
-We are working with environmental consultant 3Keel to measure carbon emissions right across our supply chain – covering approximately 1,000 wineries, shipping to the UK, our operations in Stevenage and onward delivery to members’ homes.
+We have worked with environmental consultant 3Keel to measure carbon emissions right across our supply chain – covering approximately 1,000 wineries, shipping to the UK, our operations in Stevenage and onward delivery to members’ homes.

-Once we’ve measured our emissions, we will set science-based reduction targets and a road map on how to reach net zero by 2040 – not just in our own operations, but throughout our whole value chain.
-We aim to publish this road map by the end of 2022.
+We will also set science-based reduction targets and a road map on how to reach net zero by 2040 – not just in our own operations, but throughout our whole value chain.
+We aim to publish this road map by summer 2023.